udacity/create-your-own-adventure/english/lighter/grab-lighter.md

 You place it carefully in you pocket and take a deep breath.

-The marshmallow hand scurries away and huddles in a corner of the room.
+The marshmallow hand scurries away and huddles in a corner of the room,

+tremblind.

 The marshmallow returns from the corner and offers you a freshly rolled doobie.